German politicians say Turkish PM's departure worrying

 BERLIN Politicians from Germany's ruling coalition voiced concern on Thursday over Turkish Prime Minister Ahmet Davutoglu's decision to step down, saying his departure paved the way for President Tayipp Erdogan to rule unchecked.

-Davutoglu is seen in Europe as the more liberal face of the Turkish government, while Erdogan is heavily focused on creating a powerful executive presidency that critics say will tilt Turkey, an EU candidate, toward authoritarianism.
+Davutoglu is seen in Europe as the more liberal face of the Turkish government, while Erdogan is heavily focussed on creating a powerful executive presidency that critics say will tilt Turkey, an EU candidate, towards authoritarianism.

 Davutoglu negotiated a deal with Brussels on stemming the flow of illegal migrants to Europe, which German Chancellor Angela Merkel hopes will shore up support for her conservatives ahead of a federal election next year.